EGR 111. Introduction to Engineering Design. (4 h)

 EGR 327.
 Microengineering.
 (3 h)

 An overview of microengineering systems and an exploration of how size affects critical scaling law parameters, material properties, fabrication techniques, design and use.
+A general engineering technical elective that can be counted for up to one course towards any concentration.
 P-EGR 211, EGR 212.

 EGR 328.
 Inverse Problems in Engineering.
 (3 h)

 Fundamental approaches and techniques in solving inverse problems using mathematical, numerical, and statistical formulations.
 Applications include satellite remote sensing of the earth and environment, medical imaging, image and signal processing, and machine learning.
-Counts for CEE Concentration.
+A general engineering technical elective that can be counted for up to one course towards any concentration.
 P-EGR 211, MTH 205 (or MTH 121 and MTH 251), MTH 113.
-(STA 111 highly encouraged but not required).
+(STA 111 highly encouraged but not required)

 EGR 331.
 Thermal Fluid Systems.
 (3 h)